jadounrahul/kartsnms/doc/Extensions/Applications.md

 The BIRD Internet Routing Daemon (BGP)

-Due to the lack of SNMP support in the BIRD daemon, this application extracts all configured BGP protocols and parses it into LibreNMS.
+Due to the lack of SNMP support in the BIRD daemon, this application extracts all configured BGP protocols and parses it into KartsNMS.
 This application supports both IPv4 and IPv6 Peer processing.

 ### SNMP Extend